facebookresearch/ParlAI/docs/source/tutorial_crowdsourcing.md

 mephisto.task.task_reward <reward> \
 [mephisto.provider.requester_name=${REQUESTER_NAME} mephisto/architect=heroku]
 ```
+(Note that the command will launch HITs on the sandbox by default.)
 For instance, to create 2 conversations for the [QA Data
 Collection](https://github.com/facebookresearch/ParlAI/tree/master/parlai/crowdsourcing/tasks/qa_data_collection)
 task with a reward of $0.05 per assignment in sandbox mode, run: